wpilibsuite/frc-docs/source/docs/software/hardware-apis/misc/addressable-leds.rst

    :poster: ../../../../_images/discontinuous-gradient.png
    :width: 900

-Scrolling can be controlled in two different ways: either at a speed as a function of the length of the buffer or view to which it is applied (i.e., the scrolling speed is in terms of percentage per second, or a similar unit), or as a function of the density of the phsyical LED strips (i.e. scrolling speed is in meters per second, or a similar unit).
+Scrolling can be controlled in two different ways: either at a speed as a function of the length of the buffer or view to which it is applied (i.e., the scrolling speed is in terms of percentage per second, or a similar unit), or as a function of the density of the physical LED strips (i.e. scrolling speed is in meters per second, or a similar unit).
 Relative velocities are particularly useful when a scrolling pattern is applied to different LED strips with different LED spacing (such as one strip with 120 LEDs per meter daisy chained to a second strip with 60 or 144 LEDs per meter), when prototyping before having a particular LED strip in mind (where the density isn't yet known), or when LED strips are quickly changed out.
 Scrolling at a fixed real-world speed (eg ``InchesPerSecond.of(2)``) may be more understandable to readers, but will move faster or slower when applied to an LED strip with a lower or higher pixel density, respectively.

 .. tab-set::